INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 - Ellipal Ltd., Hong-Kong.
 Products: EC01 and Titan Cold Wallet.
 This is an air-gapped wallet.
 The Firmware update is done via micro SD card inserted in a seperate "security module".
 The micro-USB port of the security module is only for charging
 - C∞lBitX (CoolBitx), Taiwan.
 Products: CoolWallet S and WoolWallet Pro.
 These are Bluetooth only cards, uses NFC to charge.
 CoolBitX is also the creator of the Sygna Bridge, a compliance tool used as a gateway for the exchange and querying of data accross Financial actors
 - CoinKite Inc., Canada.
 Products: OpenDime and ColdCard.
 Although these are air-gapped cards, the ColdCard Firmware update is done in DFU mode via USB

+### Related hardware
+- Axell Corporation, Japan.
+Product: VIPPool Wallet.
+Sometimes mentioned as "a cold wallet for transfers" but our research tends to show theses are not cold wallets but licensing USB sticks also manufactured by Axell Corporation, Japan as product "[Shalo](https://shalo.jp)". \_VID and \_PID information not found.

 ### Links
 Ledger	https://www.ledger.com/